fralau/mkdocs-macros-plugin/webdoc/docs/rendering.md

 ---
 ```

+!!!
+Important ""
+ That parameter takes priority over all other considerations.
+ It guarantees that Mkdocs-Macros will not attempt to render this page.

 Any other value than `true` (or an absence of this key), will be interpreted
 as a `false` value.

 !!!
-Warning "_From version 1.0.0_"
+Warning "_From version 1.1.0_"

-    This directive is also accepted, though it is now deprecated:
+    This directive is no longer accepted and will cause an error:

         ---
         # YAML header